nyorain/nodes-old/docs/concept.md

 advanced (later on, maybe, mainly just ideas):

-- you can install plugins & extensions, register handlers basically
+- you can install plugins & extensions, register handlers basically?
+	- probably not do anything like it, just use different programs then
+	- no specification for plugin or extensions
 - you can import a set of nodes
 - you can export all nodes in various ways
 - you can connect to an internet instance to synchronize
-- you can integrate your nodes with git
+- you can integrate your nodes with git (or other history, sync system)

 ## Note type ideas

 - playlist.
 Can be exported to a real playlist (with various settings)
 - photo album
-- ideas/concepts etc
+- ideas/concepts etc, general short thoughts
+- todo list
 - project, as in programming project